kgori/sigfit/README.md

     devtools::install_github("kgori/sigfit", build_opts = c("--no-resave-data", "--no-manual"))

-`build_opts` can be omitted, but the package vignette will not be built in this case.
+The `build_opts` argument can be omitted, but the package vignette will not be built in this case.

+For solutions to some of the problems that may arise during installation, see the __Troubleshooting installation__ section below.

+## Usage guide

+See the package vignette for detailed usage examples:

+    browseVignettes("sigfit")

+If the vignette is not available because it was not built during installation, you can build it using `tools::buildVignettes("sigfit")`.

+### You can also browse the package vignette on [GitHub](http://htmlpreview.github.io/?https://github.com/kgori/sigfit/blob/master/doc/sigfit_vignette.html).

+## Citation

+To cite sigfit in publications, please use:

+* **Kevin Gori, Adrian Baez-Ortega. sigfit: flexible Bayesian inference of mutational signatures. _bioRxiv_, 372896 (2018). doi: [10.1101/372896](http://doi.org/10.1101/372896).**

+The corresponding BibTeX entry is:

+    @Article{sigfit,
+        title = {sigfit: flexible Bayesian inference of mutational signatures}, author = {Gori, Kevin and Baez-Ortega, Adrian}, journal = {bioRxiv},
+        year = {2018},
+        pages = {372896},
+        doi = {10.1101/372896}
+    }

 ### Troubleshooting installation